Xdecosee/cs2102group31/README.md

 2. Running and Testing the App

 ## Setting Up Repo
-1. Download Node js at https://nodejs.org/en/
+1. Download Node js at https://nodejs.org/en/.
+Download the version that is under "Recommended for most users".
+The version used for creating this repo is v12.16.1.
 2. In a terminal, change directory to the /App folder and run 'npm install'.
 A "node_modules" folder should be created in your /App directory.

 3. Import psql_script_with_insert.sql under /App/db folder to psql.
 Recommended: psql version 12.1.